 Does it snow in France?
-During winter, not all regions in France get to experience high levels degrees of snow.
-France’s highest peak is Mont Blanc 4,810 metres (15,780 ft).
-All year long the “White mount” is covered with snow and ice and you can expect to have lots of snow in this part of the French Alps.
-On the contrary, the lowest points of France which are at sea level rarely have snowfalls.
+During winter, not all regions in France experience high degrees of snow.
+France’s highest peak is Mont Blanc, 4,810 metres (15,780 ft).
+The “White Mount” is covered with snow and ice all year, and you can expect to have lots of snow in this part of the French Alps.
+On the contrary, the lowest points of France, which are at sea level, rarely have snowfalls.

 Where does it snow in France?

 Winter in France takes place between November and March.

 Snow is a characteristic phenomenon of the winter season in temperate latitudes such as France.
 The climate variations in France’s different regions make the frequency of snowfall vary significantly from one region to another.

 The Mediterranean coast is the area in France where snow is rare.
 Unsurprisingly, this is due to the Mediterranean climate that gives it its name.
 From Perpignan to Nice, we generally observe between 1 and 3 snow days yearly.
 Nevertheless, although these regions are rarely affected by snow in France when it happens, they have essential episodes (this is due to a dynamic and frigid eastern flow coming down from the Alps).

 Snow in the Atlantic regions